sheharyar12/cityway/README.md

 - STS, Intellij, or any other IDE: run within development environment.
 - Git
 - Java 8
-- Lombok Plugin if running in development env (Can be found on intellij or STS market place for plugins)
+- Lombok Plugin if running in development env (Can be found on Intellij or STS Eclipse marketplace for plugins)

 ## Getting Started
 Create a text file that contains cities